 Core network is the central part of the mobile network.
 5G Core network provides authentication, security, mobility management, session management services and allows the subscribers through access and authorization to avail the services.

-These functionalities of the 5G Core Network are supported using 3GPP defined processing functions specified as "network functions".
-A network function can be realized in different ways, e.g., as a network element on a dedicated hardware, or as a software instance running on a dedicated hardware, or as a virtualised function instantiated on shared (cloud) infrastructure.
-The salient features of the 5G Core Network are as follows:
+These functionalities of the 5G core network are supported using 3GPP defined processing functions specified as "network functions".
+A network function can be realized in different ways, e.g., as a network element on a dedicated hardware, or as a software instance running on a dedicated hardware, or as a virtualized function instantiated on shared (cloud) infrastructure.

+The salient features of 5G core network are as follows:

-- a) Separation of Control Plane and User Plane. - b) Service Based Architecture (SBA) - c) Network Slicing Support - d) Enable usage of Network Function Virtualization (NFV) and Software Defined Networking (SDN) - e) Access Agnostic - f) Framework for policy control and support of QoS - g) Secure exposure of network capability to 3rd party providers. - h) Storage of subscription data, subscriber access authentication, authorization and security anchoring
+- a) Separation of Control Plane and User Plane

+- b) Service Based Architecture (SBA)

+- c) Network Slicing support

+- d) Enable usage of Network Function Virtualization (NFV) and Software Defined Networking (SDN) - e) Access Agnostic - f) Framework for policy control and support of Quality of Service (QoS) - g) Secure exposure of network function capabilities to 3rd party providers - h) Storage of subscription data, subscriber access authentication, authorization and security anchoring

 In an SBA framework, the individual elements are defined as Network Functions (NFs) instead of Network entities.
 Through Service Based Interface (SBI), an NF consumes services offered by other NFs.
-RESTful APIs are used in 5G SBA which use HTTP/2 as the application layer protocol.
+RESTful Application Programming Interfaces (APIs) are used in 5G SBA which use Hypertext Transfer Protocol (HTTP)/2 as the application layer protocol.
 Service based architecture for the 5G system is shown in Figure 1 including some important core network functions.

-Figure 1: Service based architectural view of 5GS [Adapted from TSDSI STD T1.3GPP 23.501-17.6.0 V1.2.0]
+Figure 1: Service based architectural view of 5GS [Adapted from TSDSI STD T1.3GPP 23.501-17.4.0 V1.0.0]

-Some of the core network functions and their respective functionalities are as follows:
+Some of the core network functions and their functionalities are as follows:

-1) Access and Mobility Management Function (AMF): Some of the functionalities of AMF are registration management, connection management, mobility management, access authentication and authorization, termination of Non-Access Stratum (NAS) and support for Short Message Service (SMS).
+1) Access and Mobility Management Function (AMF): Some of the functionalities of AMF are registration management, connection management, mobility management, access authentication and authorization, termination of Non Access Stratum (NAS) and support for Short Message Service (SMS).